 Hummus is not just a (heavenly) spread, you can also turn it into a sauce.
 I first tasted a similar dish in Borj Hammoud, one of Beirut’s busiest neighbourhood, at Abu Hassan’s for breakfast.
 Their dish is made of chickpeas in hummus sauce.
 I thought it’s a brilliant idea!
-So I adapted it and created this recipe; I will soon post another version, more true to Abu Hassan’s recipe, with chickpeas, but you don’t have to wait on that: just replace the chicken with 250 gr of canned chickpeas, and the chicken stock with vegetable stock to make it completely vegan.
+So I adapted it and created this recipe.
+In another version, more true to Abu Hassan’s recipe, I replace the chicken with chickpeas, and the chicken stock with vegetable stock to make it completely plant-based.

-For 2 persons, 4 persons as part of a mezze
+For 2 persons or 4 persons as part of a mezze

 - 400 gr chicken breast